ielpo/taxes-usage-calculator/README.md

 | UNIT_MEAS | string | "MCHF": Million CHF <br /> "AC": Annual change with current prices in % <br /> "ACPP": Annual change with prices of previous year in % |

 ### Processing
-The input data is processed with the Pyhton scripts in
+The input data is processed with the Pyhton script `data/process_data.py`.

 ### Output
 The processed data is stored in one file per year `data/data_YYYY.json`.